samunemeth/E-paper-Clock/README.md

 The project is currently uses the *8MD256* clock source over the default *RC* oscillator.
 This is presumably more accurate, but uses more power, and only lets the ESP enter a lower level of deep sleep.
-More info on [sleep levels](https://docs.espressif.com/projects/esp-idf/en/stable/esp32c3/api-reference/system/sleep_modes.html#sub-sleep-modes).
+More info on [sub sleep levels](https://docs.espressif.com/projects/esp-idf/en/stable/esp32c3/api-reference/system/sleep_modes.html#sub-sleep-modes).
-The compromises are not yet fully clear to me, further testing and investigation is required.
+The compromises are not yet fully clear to me, *further testing and investigation is required*.

 ## Useful Resources

+  - Purchase display: [AliExpress](https://www.aliexpress.com/item/1005004644515880.html?spm=a2g0o.order_list.order_list_main.89.31de1802V2DEme).
   - Library used for the display: [GxEPD2](https://github.com/ZinggJM/GxEPD2)
-  - Purchase display: [AliExpress](https://www.aliexpress.com/item/1005004644515880.html?spm=a2g0o.order_list.order_list_main.89.31de1802V2DEme).
   - Sleep modes on the *ESP32-C3*: [Espressif Documentation](https://docs.espressif.com/projects/esp-idf/en/v5.4/esp32c3/api-reference/system/sleep_modes.html).
   - Showcasing the display and library: [Video](https://youtu.be/KZGjsC-JkR8?si=c3sMc7xT4hFs9A2L).
     And the code they used: [GitHub](https://github.com/devtales-official/screen-test/tree/main/devtales_screentest_ep2).